 - There’s so many things you can cook in a pressure cooker from soups and stews, to meatballs, to cheesecakes and pies.

 - Dishes tend to taste better as more of that “good stuff” is retained during the pressure cooking process.

-- Pressure cookers can have similar effects on food as a slow cooker, yet it cooks significantly quicker.
+- Pressure cooker vs slow cooker?
+This cooker model can have similar effects on food as a slow cooker, yet it cooks significantly quicker.

-- There isn’t as much cleaning required when you cook with a pressure cooker.
+- There isn’t as much cleaning required when you cook this way.
 Many are even dishwasher-safe.

 - A pressure cooker doesn’t heat the kitchen up as much as many other ways of cooking (especially great for cooking in the summertime).

-- Many pressure cooking devices have other cooking methods apart from pressure cooking, making them quite versatile.
+- Many devices have other cooking methods apart from pressure cooking, making them quite versatile.

-But there are hundreds of pressure cooker options with different styles, features, and cooking options; it can kind of be overwhelming.
+There are hundreds of options with different styles, features, and cooking options; it can kind of be overwhelming.